1600SAT Logo

 Understanding Before Execution

-The greatest myth in standardized testing is that you can game the system without knowing the rules.
+The greatest myth in SAT Math is that you can memorize your way to a high score without understanding the concept underneath.
 Nothing outperforms clarity.
-Strategy isn’t the foundation—it’s the finish.
+Formulas aren't the foundation — they're the finish.

 Rehearsing Reality: The Post-Test Autopsy